 Our hike to Mt.
 Fato began at half past 10 in the morning with one of the resident dogs, Maku, excitedly leading the way.
 We had one local friendly kiddo sent us off and then proceeded to our hike with Noel, our tour guide.
 We reached the summit before noon and spent almost an hour taking pictures and admiring the view.
 The trek back lasted for less than an hour giving us a lot of time to chill and prepare for our hike the next day.

 The resident dogs, Kunig, Maku and Tiny, are in full force and were round and about at 3:30 in the morning the next day as they excitedly lead our hike towards Mt.
 Kupapey.
 The soil was still soft and muddy because of the prior day’s afternoon rain.
 We were already at the summit by almost 5:30 and was tongue-tied as we greet the sunrise and the sea of clouds.
 The Maligcong Rice Terraces is mesmerizing at this vantage point and we had fun taking pictures and playing with the pack.
 On our way down, we took a detour and tread the rice paddies – breathing in the fresh air and marveling at the view, still not yet believing that we are seeing in person the terraces which we only saw through pictures in our Sibika and Kultura classes.
 By quarter past 7, we were done and were already packing our bags to catch the 8 am jeep back to Bontoc.

 The trip was relaxing, refreshing and invigorating as we marvel at the treasures of nature and the kindheartedness of the locals.
-We planned to go back there or anywhere in Mt.
-Province in the near future or even to stay for two weeks to hike and explore the province.
-We will definitely be going back to this paradise which they saw was found, forgotten and then reborn.
+We planned to go back there or anywhere in the Mt.
+Province in the near future or, even to stay for two weeks to hike and explore the province.
+We will definitely be going back to this paradise which they say was found, forgotten and then reborn.